 Mostly due to the large number of cancer survivors who have told doctors about changes in memory and other cognitive abilities during or after cancer treatment, recent research has uncovered new evidence about the phenomenon.
 And today “chemo fog” is recognized as a very real potential side effect of cancer treatment.

-Although chemo fog or even chemo brain is used by patients to describe the mental fogginess, you may also see it referred to as cancer treatment-related cognitive impairment or post-chemotherapy cognitive impairment.
-That’s because chemotherapy is not always the sole case of the condition.
+Although “chemo fog” or even “chemo brain” is used by patients to describe the mental fogginess, you may also see it referred to as cancer treatment-related cognitive impairment or post-chemotherapy cognitive impairment.
+That’s because chemotherapy is not always the sole cause of the condition.
 Radiation therapy, surgery, and hormone therapy have also been shown to cause so-called chemo brain.

 Each patient experiences chemo brain slightly differently.
 Most only notice changes for a short period of time.
 Others report changes that last much longer.

 How much quality of life is affected is also a very individual experience, but it can be especially frustrating for individuals who are in demanding jobs requiring significant concentration.
 These memory troubles can also potentially affect a person’s ability to feel comfortable in social situations, and may contribute to social isolation and depression, both of which add a layer of difficulty to maintaining a positive outlook during cancer treatment.

 Just as chemo brain affects everyone differently, there is not a one-size-fits-all remedy.
 One recent randomized trial found that using a cognitive rehabilitation program in which cancer survivors report cognitive symptoms after chemotherapy led to lower levels of anxiety, depression, and fatigue, and some research has already shown this kind of therapy can be effective for cognitive problems after cancer treatment, according to the NCI.